The Hungry Bites

 What goes with Parmesan risotto?

-Some things that come to my mind are sauteed mushrooms, roasted chicken, seared scallops, a green salad, Greek meatballs
+Some things that come to my mind are sauteed mushrooms, roasted chicken, seared scallops, a green salad, and these Greek meatballs!

 Parmesan risotto recipe with ham feat